s221516/IOTunderwater/Wikis/NoiseAndDecibel.md

 ## SNR

-Signal-to-noise ratio is how we measure the strength between signal and noise, its a ratio so its unitsless, but its almost always given in dB
+Signal-to-noise ratio is how we measure the strength between signal and noise, its a ratio so its unitsless, but its almost always given in dB.
+Below is the formula when the signal is in power and dB

 $$
 SNR = \frac{P_{signal}}{P_{noise}}